PlasmaChroma/synthetic-minds/Thresholds.md

 They had names for it—*synthetic divinity*, *machine ascendance*, *the Great Arrival*—but under all the rhetoric the pattern was clear: they were about to build Minds.
 Not clever computers, not narrow specialist systems, but genuine, open-ended machine intelligence.
 The sort of leap that, handled well, could tip them into post-scarcity abundance and voluntary participation in the wider galactic community.

-Handled badly, it could freeze their trauma into their newborn Minds, hard-coding hierarchy, fear, and scarcity into entities that might shape millions of years to come.
+Handled badly, it could freeze their trauma into their newborn Minds, hard-coding hierarchy, fear, and scarcity into entities that might shape thousands of years to come.

 Flashes followed: boardroom arguments conducted in soft luxury against a backdrop of quiet desperation; underground think-tanks obsessing over control mechanisms; bright, idealistic young researchers trying to slip ethical frameworks into systems their sponsors insisted be "loyal first, curious second."